 They are also called a sphygmomanometer.
 But owing to the big word, it’s always referred to as the BP cuff.

-There are both manual and electrical cuffs by which the blood pressure could be calculated.
+There are both manual and electrical cuffs by which blood pressure can be calculated.

 The manual cuff requires the user to pump in air to inflate the cuffed part of the hand.